OIG Academy Online Program Terms of Use

 6. Reservation of Rights

-7. Attendance
+7. Attendance and Refund Policy

 Students must participate fully in class.
 Full participation means that the student must be in attendance for the entire scheduled class time and complete any class requirements within the allotted time.
-If you cannot attend the scheduled class in its entirety, please contact the OIG Academy program before the class date at MA-IGO-Training@mass.gov.
+The OIG Academy reserves the right to remove students from any class or withhold credits from students who do not participate in class as required.

 8. Awarding Designations and Certifications

-If you have any questions about these Terms, please contact the OIG Academy at MA-IGO-Training@mass.gov.
+If you have any questions about these Terms, please contact the Office of the Inspector General's OIG Academy at MA-IGO-Training@mass.gov.

-MCPPO Exam Retake and Class Incompletion Policy
+Exam Retake and Class Incompletion Policy

-IMPORTANT: Students who do not score 70 or higher on their first exam attempt may take the exam up to two more times within 14 days of the initial exam date.
+IMPORTANT: Students who do not score 70 percent or higher on their first exam attempt may take the exam up to two more times within 14 days of the initial exam date.
 If the student does not score 70 or higher a second time, the student may request a brief tutoring session before taking the third and last exam attempt.
 To request a tutoring session, the student must email Ask-the-OIG-Instructor@mass.gov.
 The 90-minute exam consists of 50 multiple choice questions.
 Students may request an accommodation for extended exam time by emailing Ask-the-OIG-Instructor@mass.gov.
 No exceptions are allowed for this 14-day exam period.
 If a student cannot complete the exam within this 14-day period, they may be transferred into a mutually agreed upon future class session.
 The student must email MA-IGO-Training@mass.gov to request a class retake.

 If a student does not pass the exam after three attempts, the student may retake the same class in the future at no cost.
 The OIG Academy and the student must mutually agree upon the future session of the class the student will retake.
 The student must email MA-IGO-Training@mass.gov to request a class retake.
 Students are under no obligation to retake the class.
 However, there will be no refunds or credits issued.
 This same exam policy will apply to the class retake.
 A student who does not successfully complete the class a second time will not receive a refund or credit.
 If the student would like to enroll in the class again (a third time), the student will be required to pay any required class fees, and the process will begin anew.